itadinanta/rust-oids/README.md

 ## How to play

-- Right mouse click: new rustoid from current gene pool.
+- Middle mouse click: new rustoid from current gene pool.
-- Ctrl + Right mouse click: new random rustoid.
+- Ctrl + Middle mouse click: new random rustoid.
 - Left mouse clik: select minion for tracing
-- Left mouse click/drag: pan.
+- Right mouse click/drag: pan.
 - Z: deselect minion for tracing
 - D: disable tracing of target and trajectories
 - F6: snapshot current gene pool into the **resources** folder